michaeleby1/stylometric-analysis-project-gutenberg/README.md

 ## Summary

-My goal for this project was to build a recommendation engine for books based on author style as opposed to bibliographic metadata or reader reviews, as is the case with many other book recommenders.
+My goal for this project was to build a recommendation engine for books based on literary style.
+This is an alternative to  other book recommenders that are based on bibliographic metadata or reader reviews.
 I also sought to cluster all English books in Project Gutenberg into stylistic types.

-I did this by engineering numerical style metrics for the full text of every English book in Project Gutenberg, approximately 30,000 titles.
+I accomplished both these tasks by engineering numerical style metrics for the full text of every English book in Project Gutenberg, approximately 30,000 titles.

 Based on the style metrics, I produced two things: